rust-unofficial/patterns/patterns/interpreter.md

 The second approach is using Rust's `macro_rules!`.
 We simply define rules and leave the rest to Rust's interpretation of these rules wich converts a given expression into corresponding assembly code.
-However, we have to make compromises on the input syntax to make using standard repetitions of `macro_rules!` more tractable.
-In the following example, we have to write `(2 * 3) - 5` instead of `2 * 3 - 5`.

 ```rust
 fn print_op(op: &str) {